redox-os/rfcs/text/0000-setattr.md

 1. Is it reasonable for our `systemd` alternative to use threads to encapsulate `getattr` calls so they can be interrupted?
+What happens to threads that hang when the driver fails to respond?